|

 Commit to praying for others and really do it.

 “I’m praying for you” has become a catch-phrase of the Christian community.
 It’s something we say and mean, yet often forget to do.
 To help you remember who you are praying for, carry a small notebook.
 You can easily jot down who you need to pray for and reference it later.
+Or even use the notes section of your phone as a great way to write down your prayer requests on the go.

 Keeping a prayer journal is another simple way to record your prayers and praises.
 As you experience God through prayer, your journal will be a keepsake of how God has moved in your life.
 (James 5:16)